steno-aarhus/research/contributing/guide-to-github.md

     something to your memory.

-![Commit the new file into the Git history.](../images/commit-new-file.png)
+![Commit the new file into the Git history.](../images/commit-new-file.png){fig-alt="Screenshot of committing the new file to the Git history on the SDCA Research GitHub page."}

 6. Now you can find your file in the research folder on your personal branch.
 You can continue writing either on this file or others by clicking the 'Edit' button of the file.

-![Finding your newly created file in the repository.](../images/new-file-in-history.png)
+![Finding your newly created file in the repository.](../images/new-file-in-history.png){fig-alt="Screenshot of the newly committed file in the Git repository history on the SDCA Research GitHub page."}

-![Editting the newly created file, or other files.](../images/editting-file.png)
+![Editing the newly created file, or other files.](../images/editing-file.png){fig-alt="Screenshot of editing the newly created file in the Git repository history on the SDCA Research GitHub page."}

 7. Once you are finished with what you want to add or modify, the next step is to get the content on the website.
 To do that, you'll need